Noah Mendelsohn's Web Site

 Current professional activities

 I am a Professor of the Practice in the Tufts University Computer Science department.
-In Fall of 2014 I will again be teaching Comp 40: Machine Structure and Assembly Language Programming, as I did last spring.
-In fall of 2013 I taught COMP 150-IDS: Internet-Scale Distributed systems, which I expect to teach again in Spring of 2015.
+During Fall of 2015 I am teaching Comp 40: Machine Structure and Assembly Language Programming, and in Spring of 2016 I will be teaching COMP 150-IDS: Internet-Scale Distributed systems.

 In 2010, I retired from my position as Distinguished Engineer in the Emerging Technologies department of IBM's software group.
 I currently hold the honorary title of IBM Distinguished Engineer Emeritus, and in addition to the other activies listed above, I occasionally guest lecture at universities and at computer-related conferences.

 From 2009 through May of 2013 I chaired the World Wide Web Consortium's (W3C) Technical Architecture Group (TAG) The TAG is the senior technical group responsible for the World Wide Web.
 I was a member of the TAG starting in 2004.